 - Doesn’t last as long as sturdier scratchers

 The combination of sisal and carpeted scratching surfaces will please even the pickiest of felines.
 After all, the fact that it is the most similar they can get to scratching furniture is itself enough to pique their interest in this scratcher.
 The unique shape of a scroll is also a great choice for most cats, as it offers different scratching positions and even a place to hide or nap in, which is always appreciated with kitties.
 To boot, the scratcher comes with a teasing feather dangle that will definitely motivate your cat to get her claws out.
 Plus, this is a great choice when you are looking for a scratcher that won’t take up a lot of space and will more easily blend in with the rest of your furniture and décor.
 And because it is made of durable materials, it can be a good way to go if you have more than one cat that will be using the same scratcher.
+And since this scroll cat scratcher measures 18.5 by 11.42 by 7.09 inches, it will suit most cats regardless of their weight and body type.

 - Sisal and carpeted scratching surfaces